 Alternate Graduate Training

 Center for the Neural Basis of Cognition Graduate Training Program (Certificate Program)

 The CNBC Training Program is a certificate program open to students who are already pursuing doctoral degrees in a related department (listed in "Related Graduate Degree Programs" box).
 Participants take a set of core courses in cellular, systems, computational, and cognitive neuroscience and engage in various activities to foster cross-campus interaction among individuals interested in the neural mechanisms of cognition.
 The CNBC Training Program is not a degree-granting program.

 The Dietrich College of Humanities & Social Sciences and the Mellon College of Science have joined forces to establish an exciting interdisciplinary program leading to a Bachelor of Science in Neuroscience.
 The major includes course offerings from the departments of Psychology, Biology, and Computer Science, and the opportunity to specialize in Cognitive Neuroscience, Neurobiology, or Computational Neuroscience.
 All of these fields share the goal of understanding neural processes, and how these processes give rise to perception, memory, and learning.

-- The Minor in Neural Computation is an inter-college minor jointly sponsored by the School of Computer Science, the Mellon College of Science, and the Dietrich College of Humanities and Social Sciences, and is coordinated by the Center for the Neural Basis of Cognition (CNBC).
+- The Minor in Neural Computation is an inter-college minor jointly sponsored by the School of Computer Science, the Mellon College of Science, and the Dietrich College of Humanities and Social Sciences, and is coordinated by the Neuroscience Institute.

 - The Minor in Neuroscience is offered by the Department of Biological Sciences.